grascya/Forecasting-Electricity-by-Hour-RNN-vs-LSTM/README.md

 **Language, Libraries, technologies used**: Python, Pandas, Matplotlib, Seaborn, Numpy, Scikit-learn, TensorFlow, Keras <br>
 ## Key Insights
 - I first loaded and Displayed the Dataset and then created the plots to explore the dataset and gain insights about ELectricity Consumption.
 Here are some Insights:
-  - The country imports a little more than it exports electricity.
+  - The country imports a little more than it exports Electricity.
-  - 1291 Mws of nuclear energy is produced per hour.
+  - In Average 1291 Mws of nuclear energy is produced per hour.
   -  In 2023, 32.4% of electricity production was hydroelectric
   -  Hydroelectric and Nuclear have a Negative Correlation meaning when the production of one is increasing the second decreases
 - Then I apply the RNN na LSTM to forecast Electricity production and consumption